Larry Doby: Hall of Fame

 Doby was elected into the National Baseball Hall of Fame on March 3, 1998, by the Veterans Committee at the age of 74.
 "This is just a tremendous feeling.
 It's kind of like a bale of cotton has been on your shoulders, and now it's off", said Doby.
 When he received word about his election, it was by a telephone call from fellow Hall member Ted Williams.
 Upon hearing of Doby's election, Gene Mauch, said, "You have to be some kind of special person to go through what Larry and Jackie Robinson went through.
 They both are.
 I'm not too sure there's a player in the game today who could handle it."

 He was inducted into the National Baseball Hall of Fame and Museum on July 26, 1998.
 Doby became the first member born in South Carolina elected to the Hall.
 Although he was the first to play in MLB, Doby was the last member elected to the Hall of the four players to ever play in both a Negro league and MLB World Series, the others being Satchel Paige, Monte Irvin, and Willie Mays.

-Death and legacy
+Death

 Doby and his wife, Helyn, had five children, six grandchildren and four great-grandchildren.
 When the Dobys moved to Montclair, Yogi Berra and his wife became neighborhood friends and children of the two families played baseball and football together.
 Doby had a kidney removed in 1997 after a cancerous tumor was detected.
 Helyn, married to Doby for 55 years, died in 2001 after a six-month battle with cancer.

 Doby died on June 18, 2003, at his home in Montclair, New Jersey, at age 79 after suffering from cancer.
 When Doby died, President George W. Bush made the following statement:

 MLB Commissioner Bud Selig (1992–2015) released a statement a day following Doby's death:

 Former MLB Commissioner Fay Vincent said: